There is a gazillion of books out there, so why write one more book?

 In Malacca, Malaysia, while having some refreshments in one of the lined shops along the riverbank, I noticed a man who I felt had been curiously looking at me.
 I looked at him, curious about him being curious about me.
 He waved and said hello, asking where I come from.

 Again, I was very doubtful of what he said.
-I thought, ‘what would I write about myself and traveling that someone else will find interesting enough to spend their time and money on?
+I thought, ‘What would I write about myself and traveling that someone else would find interesting enough to spend their time and money on?
 Besides, there are countless other people who already wrote brilliant stuff about traveling, and there are more who are now writing and who are far better equipped than me to write’.